backstage/backstage/packages/core-components/api-report.md

   | 'breadcrumbTitle';

 // Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@backstage/core-components" does not have an export "IconLinkVertical"
 //
 // @public
 export function HeaderIconLinkRow(props: Props_5): JSX.Element;